Asian Continent – Copper engravingHomann Heirs – 1744 (dated)

 The upper right quadrant features a decorated scale of miles.
 The lower left quadrant features an allegorical title cartouche depicting an Asian king enthroned and, curiously, what appears to be an American Indian female with a bow, an arrow, and feathered headdress.

 This map was drawn by J.M.
 Haas and posthumously collected and edited by Gottlieb Boehm for inclusion in the 1752 Homann Heirs “Maior Atlas Scholasticus ex Triginta Sex Generalibus et Specialibus….”.

 About the Cartographer

+Johann Baptist Homann (1664-1724) was a leading German geographer and cartographer who founded in 1702 his own publishing house.
 Homann produced hundreds of maps and developed a distinctive style characterized by heavy detailed engraving, elaborate allegorical cartouche work, and vivid hand color.
 The Homann firm, due to the lower cost of printing in Germany, was able to undercut the dominant French and Dutch publishing houses while matching the diversity and quality of their output.
 By 1715 Homann’s rising star caught the attention of the Holy Roman Emperor Charles the VI, who appointed him Imperial Cartographer.
 In the same year he was also appointed a member of the Royal Academy of Sciences in Berlin.

 The map is professionally framed using high quality and acid free materials

-H: 51 cm W: 60 cm (66 x 76 cm framed size)
+H: 50 cm W: 57 cm (70 x 76 cm framed size)

-H: 20” W: 23 ½” (26 x 30” framed size)
+H: 20” W: 22 ½” (27 ½ x 30” framed size)